LarytheLord/Civilization-in-Space-Nasa-Space-App-Challenge/README.md

 ## 📄 License

-This project is developed for Smart India Hackathon 2025 under the guidance of ISRO/DoS.
+This project is developed for NASA Space Apps Challenge 2025, supporting NASA's Artemis program and future lunar exploration missions.

 ## 🏆 Achievements